guodu1995/Spring2018-Project1-guodu1995/doc/README.md

 ### Doc folder

-project1_modify.nb.html is the html produced by .rmd And the project1.rmd contains the codes and figures I made.
+project1_modify.nb.html is the html produced by .rmd

+And the project1.rmd contains the codes and figures I made.

+You need to download .html to see it.